pivotal/docs-tap/scst-store/deployment-details.md

 By default, a service account with read-write privileges to the metadata store app is installed.
 This service account is a cluster-wide account that uses ClusterRole.
 If you don't want the service account and role, set the `add_default_rw_service_account` property to `"false"`.
-To create a custom service account, see [create service account](create-service-account-access-token.md).
+To create a custom service account, see [Configure access tokens](create-service-account-access-token.md).

-The store will automatically create a read-only cluster role, which may be bound to a service account via `ClusterRoleBinding`.
-To create service accounts to bind to this cluster role, see [create service account](create-service-account-access-token.md).
+The store creates a read-only cluster role, which can be bound to a service account through `ClusterRoleBinding`.
+To create service accounts to bind to this cluster role, see [Configure access tokens](create-service-account-access-token.md).

 ## <a id='export-cert'></a>Exporting certificates